midudev/wc/README.md

 # spinning-progress-indicator-eleement
 A simple spinning loading web component based on macOS one.

-📦 - Microbundle for exporting .mjs
+- 📦 [Microbundle](https://github.com/developit/microbundle) for exporting .mjs and optimize the output
-🔎 - Uses Typescript for type checking
+- 🔎 Uses Typescript for type checking
-👻 - Shadow DOM to not mess with your elements and styles ⚖️ - less than ~900 bytes gzipped with stylese included 💅 🍦 - Three flavours black, grey and black.
-And two sizes.
+- 👻 Shadow DOM to not mess with your elements and styles
+- ⚖️ less than ~900 bytes gzipped with stylese included 💅
+- 🍦 Three flavours black, grey and black
+- 💁‍Two sizes available

 👀 Demo: https://codesandbox.io/s/8njv8m1v88